Postpartum Essentials To Help Your Recovery

 - Spritz For Bits – instant relief in the form of a spray for perineal tears or an episiotomy or c-section wound.
 It contains tea tree oil, lavender oil and witch hazel which have antibacterial and anti fungal properties.
 I wish I bought this sooner as I got it around 2 weeks postpartum and healed within days of using it!

 - MAM MultiGyn Compresses – instant relief to any tears or an episiotomy wound *insert crying face*

 - Maternity Pads – these are softer, longer and more absorbent than ordinary sanitary towels, and you may need them for a few weeks after birth

 - Breast Pads – Whether you choose to breastfeed or bottle feed you’ll need to wear these in your bras to absorb any leaks while your milk supply stabilises

 - Maternity Bras – I’d recommend buying a few of these as the cup unclips and folds down to make feeding easier

-I have included three products that provide relief to the perineum as I had the opportunity to use all three, but would most likely recommend the Spritz for Bits as it is easy to apply and had the most effect on myself.
+I have included three products that provide relief to the perineum as I had the opportunity to use all three.
+But would most likely recommend the Spritz for Bits as it is easy to apply and had the most effect.

 I would advise buying postpartum essentials before giving birth as it may be uncomfortable shopping for them afterwards; I know I was in no fit state to be doing so as I could hardly walk!